Exciting opportunity to lead SGAC as Executive Director

 Responsibilities

-The Executive Secretary tasks include:
+The Regional Executive Secretary’s tasks include:

-• Administration/moderation of SGAC mailing lists
+• Administration/moderation of SGAC NCAC NPoCs mailing lists

-• Documenting executive council meetings, General Assemblies and other meetings (taking minutes)
+• Documenting regional meetings (taking minutes)

-• Responding to e-mail requests by team members
+• Responding to e-mail requests by NPoCs

 Duration of the term: 2 years renewable for another 2 years depending on performance.